Support for Learning

 Delivering and evaluating selected and targeted interventions

-All interventions whether targeted or selected will be mapped against need.
+All interventions whether targeted or selected are mapped against need.
 The structure of the school day facilitates the vast majority of interventions and students will only be withdrawn from curriculum time if absolutely necessary or appropriate (for example a new arrival to the country who speaks no English may require an intensive English Curriculum and selected immersion into appropriate lessons).

 Staffing and systems to support achievement for all